hussein-shamy/AVR-mini-projects/README.md

 - `HAL/`: Hardware Abstraction Layer implementation
 - `MCAL/`: Microcontroller Abstraction Layer implementation
 - `Simulator/`: schematic design of the project for validation
-- `Debug/`: elf file to be flashed
+- `Debug/`: .elf file to be flashed

 ### Setting Up the Development Environment